rerun-io/rerun/docs/content/reference/types/views/time_series_view.md

 - For time series views, the default is to show the entire timeline.
 - For any other view, the default is to apply latest-at semantics.

-The visual time range can be overridden also individually per entity.

-* sequence: The range of time to show for timelines based on sequence numbers.
-* time: The range of time to show for timelines based on time.
+* ranges: The time ranges to show for each timeline unless specified otherwise on a per-entity basis.

 ## Links
  * 🐍 [Python API docs for `TimeSeriesView`](https://ref.rerun.io/docs/python/stable/common/blueprint_views#rerun.blueprint.views.TimeSeriesView)